akuity/kargo/docs/docs/15-concepts.md

-If you commit changes to the Git repository's `main` branch _or_ if a new version of the `nginx` image were published to Docker Hub, these mechanisms provide the recipe for applying those changes to our test stage.
+If you commit changes to the Git repository's `main` branch _or_ if a new version of the `nginx` image were published to Docker Hub, these mechanisms provide the recipe for applying those changes to our `test` `Stage`.

 :::note
-Promotion mechanisms describe _how_ to transition a `Stage` into a new state, but they say nothing of _which_ state or _when_ to make the transition.
+Promotion mechanisms describe _how_ to move freight into a `Stage`, but they say nothing of _which_ piece of freight or _when_ to do this.
 Keep reading.
 These will be covered in the next section.
 :::

 :::info